GLP-1 Guide

 • Moderate cardio: 2-3 days/week (walking, cycling, swimming)

-Expected result: Many people break plateau within 2–3 weeks of adding training
+Expected result: Many people break plateau within 2-3 weeks of adding training.
+Resistance training also protects against muscle loss and Ozempic face.

 Step 4: Ask About Dose Increase